sfigg/commercialization-public/customize/desktop/customize-cosa.md

   </WindowsCustomizations>
   ```

 2. Create a provisioning package that includes the answer file.
-For more information, see [To build a provisioning package](https://msdn.microsoft.com/en-us/library/windows/hardware/dn916115(v=vs.85).aspx#to_build_a_provisioning_package).
+For more information, see [To build a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line#to_build_a_provisioning_package).

 3. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.

 4. Perform necessary tests for validation.

-## To replace an existing profile
+## To change an existing profile

-1. Create an answer file or edit an existing answer file that contains the profiles using the Replace operator.
-Here is an example:
+1. Navigate to the provisioning package (PPKG) that shipped with the operating system.
+It should be in the following location: %WINDIR%\Provisioning\COSA\OEM.

+2. Unzip the package and open the answer file.

+3. Edit the profile settings in the answer file using the `Replace` operator.
+Do not remove settings from the answer file as this will remove them from the profile in the COSA database.

   ```
   <Replace Name="MobileCarrier1 (Replaced)">